-Each are equally good, but Yuki loves scalloped potatoes.
+Each are equally good, but we all love his scalloped potatoes.

 Scalloped potatoes aren't a regular menu item at most restaurants, and rarely are they done this well! ;-)

-Other specials served on Thursdays include roast lamb, roast beef and, when Christian is feeling creative, chicken parmesan stuffed with coconut.
+Other specials served can include roast lamb, roast beef and, when Christian is feeling creative, chicken parmesan stuffed with coconut.

-We skipped starters to save room for Christian's special, but if you're a bigger eater, for starters, most people can't get enough of Christian's French onion soup.
+We usually skip starters to save room for Christian's special, but if you're a bigger eater, for starters, most people can't get enough of Christian's French onion soup.

 Mom and Yuki Dig In!

 Our plates are always clean in no time.

 My Dad usually thinks, "Should I order a second plate?"

 Instead, we usually "settle" for a dessert of apple crumble and coffee.

 Four special roast dinners, 1 cocktail, 5 glasses of Pinot Grigio, dessert and a salad for starters will not break the bank.